syncfusion-content/maui-docs/MAUI/Expander/appearance.md

 # Appearance in .NET MAUI Expander (SfExpander)

-The Expander allows to customize the appearance of the Icon and provides various functionalities to the users.
+The .NET MAUI SfExpander comes with built-in support for customizing the appearance of the header.

 ## Header icon position